 Mary Livingston Ingersoll died on December 2, 1835, in Cazenovia, New York, when her son Robert Green Ingersoll was three years old.
 She was thirty-six years old.
-The family had recently moved so that the Rev. John Ingersoll (her husband and Robert’s father) could preach at Cazenovia’s Free Church, a future site of the 1850 Cazenovia Fugitive Slave Law Convention.
+The family had recently moved so that the Rev. John Ingersoll (a Congregational minister; her husband, and Robert’s father) could preach at Cazenovia’s Free Church, a future site of the 1850 Cazenovia Fugitive Slave Law Convention.

 Upon Mary’s death, Rev. Ingersoll could not afford a proper burial.
 Luther Myrick, a fellow abolitionist preacher at the Free Church, offered a grave site on his family plot in South Cemetery, then a private graveyard.
 Mary Livingston was buried in an unmarked grave; before long, Rev. Ingersoll and his four children moved on to another liberal church, the Congregational church at Hampton (now Westmoreland in Oneida County).
 With time, knowledge of the location of Mary’s grave was lost.

 In 2014, the Robert Green Ingersoll Memorial Committee, custodian of the Ingersoll Birthplace Museum, reached out to local historians in Cazenovia in hopes of solving the mystery.
 (The cemetery, located on Number Nine Road about two miles south of the Village of Cazenovia, is now owned and operated by the Town of Cazenovia.)
 Examination of old records revealed the role of Luther Myrick, whose family plot lay due west of a large, unmarked potters field.

-On May 30, 2016—Memorial Day—a newly commissioned gravestone was dedicated.
+On Memorial Day (May 30), 2016, a newly commissioned gravestone was dedicated on the site.
 Mary Livingston Ingersoll’s resting place bore a proper memorial for the first time in 181 years.

 The Freethought Trail thanks Cazenovia town historian Sara Chevako, Cazenovia highway superintendent and South Cemetery sexton Timothy Hunt, Cazenovia town clerk Connie Sunderman, and Mark Manzari of New York Leak Detection, which donated use of the radar equipment.